-To set up statistics:
+To set up statistics in HOBOware:

-- In HOBOmobile: Connect to the logger and tap Configure.
-In HOBOware: From the Device menu, select Launch. - In HOBOmobile: Tap Logging Mode and then select Fixed Interval Logging. - In HOBOware: Select Statistics for the logging mode. - Select Normal in HOBOmobile or Current Reading in HOBOware to record the current reading for each enabled sensor at the logging interval selected.
+- 1. From the Device menu, select Launch. - 2.
+Select Statistics for the logging mode. - Select Current Reading to record the current reading for each enabled sensor at the logging interval selected.
 Do not select this if you only want to log statistics. - 4.
 Select the statistics you want the logger to record at each logging interval: Maximum, Minimum, Average, and Standard Deviation (average is automatically enabled when selecting Standard Deviation).
 Statistics will be logged for all enabled sensors.
 In addition, the more statistics you record, the shorter the logger duration and the more memory is required. - 5.
 Set the statistics sampling interval.
 The rate selected must be less than, and a factor of, the logging interval.
 For example, if the logging interval is 1 minute and you select 5 seconds for the sampling rate, then the logger will take 12 sample readings between each logging interval (one sample every 5 seconds for a minute) and use the 12 samples to record the resulting statistics at each 1-minute logging interval.
 Note that the more frequent the sampling rate, the greater the impact on battery life.

-In HOBOmobile, tap Done. - In HOBOmobile: Tap Done to return to the Configure screen.
-Tap Start to load the burst settings onto the logger when ready. - In HOBOware: Click OK in the Burst Logging window and then click Start in the Launch Logger window when ready.
+6. Click OK in the Burst Logging window and then click Start in the Launch Logger window when ready.

 Once logging begins, press the Clear/Next button on the logger to cycle through the current maximum, minimum, average, and standard deviation data on the LCD screen.
-Note that the logger will always display the current sensor readings in HOBOmobile (If applicable) even if they are not being logged.
+Note that the logger always displays the current sensor readings in the app (If applicable) even if they are not being logged.
 You can plot the statistics series once you read out the logger.